lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 Testing submitValidator in isolation.
 \end{center}

-A lot of these problems can be partial mitigated with TypeScript.
-TypeScript won't give you runtime validation though.
+A lot of these type specific validations can be partially mitigated with TypeScript.
+TypeScript won't give you runtime validation, though.
 If you are using an error logging service (like Sentry), throwing an error like this can give you valuable information for debugging.

 ## With the Composition API